Luzifer/ots/README.md

 appIcon: ''

 # Override the app-title, if unset or empty the default app-title
-# "OTS - One Time Secret" will be used
+# "OTS - One Time Secrets" will be used
 appTitle: ''

 # Disable display of the app-title (for example if you included the